 As with the C major example in tutorial #1, the above pattern of intervals is a template for the scale.
 Choose your starting point, apply the 'pattern of intervals template', and you can find this minor scale in any key.

-An example: You need to use a A minor scale in a guitar solo.
+An example: You need to use an A minor scale in a guitar solo.
 You can use your C major scale phrases for this purpose with the confidence that you will play all the correct notes.
-The main thing to beware of is that you dont try resolve the solo on C. The root note is now A.
+The main thing to beware of is that you don't try resolve the solo on C. The root note is now A.

 The final exercise (exercise #4), will demonstrate this better than I can describe it.